 What’s Next for Media Planning?

-- Reacquaint themselves with their audience
+- Reacquaint yourself with your audience

-- Reorganize how they operate
+- Reorganize how you operate

-- Reinvent their processes
+- Reinvent your processes

 - Embrace software that makes media planning easier